 '''

 ResultSet rs = conn.prepareCall(query).execute();

 ...

 rs.close();

-'''

 Instead, use the following:

-'''

 PreparedStatement ps = conn.prepareCall(query);

-ResultSet rs = ps.execute();
+ResultSet rs = ps.executeQuery();

 ...

+rs.close();

 ps.close();

-rs.close();

 '''

-jConnect uses TDS-the Sybase proprietary protocol-to communicate with Sybase database servers.
-As of jConnect 6.0, TDS does not support scrollable cursors.
-To support scrollable cursors, jConnect caches the row data on demand, on the client, on each call to ResultSet.next.
+• Native support for Scrollable or Updatable Scrollable cursors may not be available depending on the version of Adaptive Server or SQL Anywhere database you are connecting to.
+To support scrollable or updatable scrollable cursors when not supported natively by the back-end, jConnect caches the row data on demand, on the client, on each call to ResultSet.next.
 However, when the end of the result set is reached, the entire result set is stored in client memory.
 Because this may cause a performance strain, Sybase recommends that you use TYPE_SCROLL_INSENSITIVE result sets only when the result set is reasonably small.
+With this release, jConnect determines if the Adaptive Server connection supports native scrollable cursor functionality and uses it instead of client-side caching.
+As a result, most applications can expect significant performance gain in accessing out-of-order rows and reduction in client-side memory requirements.